mertdeveci/The-most-costly-path-of-a-pyramid/README.md

  		  ...	-> row-n

 > The table below can be made for the n-line pyramid
-     - line: The number of the pyramid line.
+     -line: The number of the pyramid line.
-     - total_nodes: Total nodes
+     -total_nodes: Total nodes
-     - Branching: Number of branches from the first line to the finish line
+     -Branching: Number of branches from the first line to the finish line
-     - counter_bites: The number of branches can be represented in how many bytes.
+     -counter_bites: The number of branches can be represented in how many bytes.

     line | total_nodes | Branching | counter_bites
        2	3	     2  	1 [0-1]
        3	6 	     4 		2 [00-01-10-11]
        4 	10	     8 	        3 [000-001-010-011-100-101-110-111]
        ...
        n 	...
 2^(n-1)	(n-1)

 > According to the table above, the following equations are obtained.
-  - For the n-row pyramid, the total number of paths (branches) = 2 ^ (n-1)
-  - For the n-row pyramid, the number of counter bits = n-1
+  -For the n-row pyramid, the total number of paths (branches) = 2 ^ (n-1) -For the n-row pyramid, the number of counter bits = n-1